batuhangedik/Fibo-Fact-Ack-RestApi/README.md

 > mk dir akinon-test-case

-Then,i started a npm module in the terminal of vscode;
+Next we need to start the npm module from the terminal in vscode.
 > npm init -y

-After installations , importing express;
+To include express after installations are complete;

 > npm install express